Helena, Montana: Early European settlement and gold rush

 By the early 1800s, people of European descent from the United States and British Canada began arriving to work the streams of the Missouri River watershed looking for fur-bearing animals such as the beaver, undoubtedly bringing them through the area now known as the Helena Valley.

 Gold strikes in Idaho Territory in the early 1860s attracted many migrants who initiated major gold rushes at Grasshopper Creek (Bannack) and Alder Gulch (Virginia City) in 1862 and 1863 respectively.
 So many people came that the federal government created a new territory called Montana in May 1864.
 The miners prospected far and wide for new placer gold discoveries.
 On July 14, 1864, the discovery of gold by a prospecting party known as the "Four Georgians" in a gulch off the Prickly Pear Creek led to the founding of a mining camp along a small creek in the area they called "Last Chance Gulch".
-In the 1870s, a Pennsylvania brick and stone mason named Louis Reeder built Reeder's Alley.
+In the 1870s, a Pennsylvania brick and stonemason named Louis Reeder built Reeder's Alley.
 It is a strong link to the beginnings of the settlement.
 He invested in the lots along then Cutler Street (now known as Reeder's Alley) and between 1872 and 1884 built over 30 brick and stone one-room tenements for miners.

 In 1876, Thomas Cruse, a prospector of Irish descent, discovered a massive gold deposit in the mountains, northwest of Helena.
 He soon filed a mining patent on 20.25 acres and opened the famous Drumlummon Mine which produced a rich bounty of gold and silver worth millions of dollars.